4985cristian-arch/vicoart-privacy/index.md

 # Vicoart Privacy Policy

-**Effective date: 20 September 2026**
+**Effective date: 24 September 2026**

-Vicoart respects your privacy and is committed to protecting the information processed when you use the Vicoart mobile application.
+Vicoart respects your privacy and is committed to protecting personal information processed when you use the Vicoart mobile application.

-This Privacy Policy explains what information Vicoart processes, why it is processed, how it is handled, and the choices available to users.
+This Privacy Policy explains what information Vicoart processes, why it is processed, how it is handled, the service providers involved, how long information may be retained, and the choices and rights available to users.

 Vicoart is currently operated by **Cristian Dumitrache, United Kingdom**.

-For privacy-related questions, contact:
+For privacy-related questions:

 **privacy@vicoart.com**